microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 }
 ```

 This change doesn't require any modification to the declarations of RPC methods that exchange `ICounter` object and is fully backward compatible.
-A client that uses an earlier RPC contract definition will simply ignore any unknow additional interface.
+A client that uses an earlier RPC contract definition will simply ignore any unknown additional interface.

 A marshalable object implementing `ICounter` can also implement `IAdvancedCounter`, `IDecrementable`, both or neither.
+The proxy receiver will be able to perceive through type checks which interfaces are available.

 ### Caveats

 #### Backward compatibility

-The `subTypeCode` values used in `RpcMarshalableKnownSubType` attributes are used as part of the wire protocol.
-While it is backward compatible to remove an `RpcMarshalableKnownSubType` attribute from an interface, its `subTypeCode` value should never be reused to add a different additional interface to the same interface declaration.
+The `subTypeCode` values used in `RpcMarshalableKnownSubTypeAttribute` are used as part of the wire protocol.
+While it can be backward compatible to remove an `RpcMarshalableKnownSubTypeAttribute` from an interface, its `subTypeCode` value should never be reused to add a different interface to the same interface declaration to avoid an older remote party misinterpreting the value as identifying the older interface.

 #### Method name conflicts and non-marshalable interfaces

-When a method is invoked on a marshalable object proxy, it is traslated into an RPC call to the best-matching interface method.
+When a method is invoked on a marshalable object proxy, it is translated into an RPC call to the best-matching interface method.

-For example, given the interfaces defined below:
-- a call to `((IFoo)proxy).DoFooAsync()` would result in an RPC call to the `DoFooAsync` method as defined by the `IFoo` interface.
-- a call to `((IBaz)proxy).DoFooAsync()` would result in an RPC call to the `DoFooAsync` method as defined by the `IBaz` interface, if the marshalable object implements `IBaz`.
-- a call to `((IBar)proxy).DoBarAsync()` would result in an RPC call to the `DoBarAsync` method as defined by the `IBaz` interface (due to it extending `IBar`), if the marshalable object implements `IBaz`.
-- a call to `((IBaz)proxy).DoBazAsync()` would result in an RPC call to the `DoBazAsync` method as defined by the `IBaz` interface, if the marshalable object implements `IBaz`.

-⚠️ A call to `((IBar)proxy).DoFooAsync()` would result in an RPC call to the `DoFooAsync` method as defined by the `IBaz` interface because `IBar` is not listed in one of the `RpcMarshalableKnownSubType` attributes of `IFoo`.
-This is only a problem if the marshalable object explicitly implements `IBar.DoFooAsync()` and `IBaz.DoFooAsync()` as two separate methods.
+We'll use a few interfaces to describe interesting corner cases.
+Note that we do *not* recommend reusing method names across interfaces or redeclaring the same methods in derived interfaces, but we include them here to document behaviors you can expect from doing so.
+Consider these interfaces:

 ```cs
 [RpcMarshalable]